The interoperability world is complex with lots of jargon and acronyms. Let's see if we can clear some of those terms up for you.

 Describes the categories of data that can be exchanged with your connection via the Redox Data Model API.
 You can combine data models to perform a given action to accomplish your unique workflow.
 Learn more about our Data Model API.

-A Redox capability that enables some query-based data exchanges, even if your connection doesn't support it but are still willing to provide data with a push-based (or asynchronous) method.
+A Redox capability that enables some query-based data exchanges, even if your connection doesn't support it but is still willing to provide data with a push-based (or asynchronous) method.
 Learn more about data on demand.

 An enterprise security leadership role that's responsible for overseeing their company's data collection and protection, as well as ensuring GDPR compliance.
 The DPO must be notified of all security breaches and issues.